haskell/haskell-ide-engine/README.md

 ## Installation

+Note: The version on branch `hie-0.1.0.0` supports GHC from 8.0.2 to 8.2.2, and projects with a `cabal-version` value in the cabal file <2.

+Because GHC 8.4.2 ships with Cabal 2.2, and it is now strict about what features are available per version, the ghc-mod hack for the `libexec-dir` no longer works.
+So for current master having GHC 8.4.2 support, the `cabal-version` field of the project that `hie` is being used on must be set to `>= 2.0`.

 ### Getting the source for GHC 8.2.1, 8.2.2, 8.4.2

 Both methods build HIE from the source code, so first,